flutter/flutter/packages/flutter/lib/widgets/sizing.md

 direction.
 In this case, you cannot set `flex` on the children to anything other than 0 (the default).
 In the widget hierarchy, this means that you cannot use `Flexible` when the flex box is inside another flex box or inside a scrollable.
+If you do, you'll get an assert that `canFlex` is not true, pointing you at this section.

 In the _cross_ direction, i.e. in their width for `Column` (vertical flex) and in their height for `Row` (horizontal flex), they must never